Top 20 Real-Time Project Ideas for Beginners

 Weather apps are tools we use every day to plan everything from commutes to vacations.
 Over 2 billion people worldwide rely on these apps, which makes them an important area for developers to explore.
 Here are two simple yet useful weather app projects you can build.

 This project lets users view real-time weather conditions on a map for any location they search.
 It shows details like temperature, humidity, and wind speed.
-The app refreshes every 15 seconds to ensure data stays up to date and can handle up to 10 searches at the same time.
-It’s a great tool for tracking weather in different places quickly.
+The app refreshes every 15 seconds to ensure data stays up to date.
+Also, it can handle up to 10 searches simultaneously.
+It’s an excellent tool for tracking weather in different places quickly.

 Perfect for beginners wanting to learn how to use APIs and display real-time data visually.